chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 ### L1 contracts can submit L2 transactions

-An L1 contract can submit an L2 transaction, just like a user would, by calling the Nitro chain's inbox contract on Ethereum.
+An L1 contract can submit an L2 transaction, just like a user would, by calling the Mantle chain's inbox contract on Ethereum.
 This L2 transaction will run later, producing results that will not be available to the L1 caller.
 The transaction will execute at L2, but the L1 caller won’t be able to see any results from the L2 transaction.

 The advantage of this method is that it is simple and has relatively low latency.
 The disadvantage, compared to the other method we’ll describe soon, is that the L2 transaction might revert if the L1 caller doesn’t get the L2 gas price and max gas amount right.
 Because the L1 caller can’t see the result of its L2 transaction, it can’t be absolutely sure that its L2 transaction will succeed.